twrightsman/GRZ_QC_Workflow/README.md

 ## Use reference files

-There are different options to use prepared reference files to avoid rerunning the genome downloading and bwamem indexing steps.
+There are different options to use prepared reference files to avoid rerunning the genome downloading and bwa-mem indexing steps.
 The easiest way is to use `--reference_path` parameter.
 If you ran the both tests above successfully, you shall see references files for both GRCh38 and GRCh37 in _your/desired/reference/path_/reference.
 And you can run:

 ```bash
 nextflow run main.nf \